idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 To clarify:
 - **Servlets act as Controllers** in your case (handling HTTP requests).
-- **Models** represent the data entities (like `User`, `Team`, `Process`).
+- **Models** represent the data entities (like `User`, `Department`, `Process`).
 - **Services** handle the business logic (interacting with models and performing actions like creating or updating records).
 - **Frontend Controllers** (JavaScript files) handle client-side logic (AJAX requests, UI updates).

-This setup follows the **MVC pattern** using servlets as controllers, and it will allow your team members to work on the specific components they are assigned while maintaining a clean architecture.
+This setup follows the **MVC pattern** using servlets as controllers, and it will allow your department members to work on the specific components they are assigned while maintaining a clean architecture.
 ---

 ### **Example SQL Tables**